 Lake Ozark is a very small city located in the state of Missouri.
 With a population of 1,761 people and just one neighborhood, Lake Ozark is the 282nd largest community in Missouri.

 Occupations and Workforce

 Lake Ozark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lake Ozark is a city of managers, sales and office workers and service providers.
-There are especially a lot of people living in Lake Ozark who work in sales jobs (17.47%), management occupations (12.50%) and business and financial occupations (11.02%).
+Overall, Lake Ozark is a city of sales and office workers, service providers and construction workers and builders.
+There are especially a lot of people living in Lake Ozark who work in sales jobs (17.32%), office and administrative support (9.49%) and food service (9.49%).

-Telecommuters are a relatively large percentage of the workforce: 8.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lake Ozark telecommute to their jobs.
+Overall, about 10.72% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.